costarc/MSXPi/README.md

 MSXPi v1.0 Release Notes
 ========================
-This release has some major changes to the hardware and softwar components.
+This release has some major changes to the hardware and software components.

 On the hardware side: